tbernacchi/Chef-SRE-DigitalOcean/README.md

 chef-client
 ```

-For more information about Chef-server and Knife:
+For more information about Chef-server and Knife:<br/>
 http://www.tadeubernacchi.com.br/chef-workstation-chef-server-chef-client-via-bootstrap/